 Choosing a site to grow daffodils

-Select a site with full sun to light shade and well-drained soil.
+Select a site with full sun (preferred) to light shade and well-drained soil.

-Plant daffodil bulbs in fall, 6 to 8 weeks before a hard frost is expected and when soils are below 60 degrees F. This is usually during September and October in the North, and October and November in the South.
+Plant daffodil bulbs in fall, 6 to 8 weeks before a hard frost is expected and when soils are below 60 F°.
+This is usually during September and October in the North, and October and November in the South.
 Prepare the garden bed by using a garden fork or tiller to loosen the soil to a depth of 12 to 15 inches, then mix in a 2- to 4-inch layer of compost.
 Dig a hole about 3 to 4 times as deep as the height of the bulb.
+In heavy clay, plant only twice as deep as the height of the bulb, especially if you plan to mulch on top.
 Set the bulb in the hole, pointy end up, then cover with soil and press firmly.
 Space bulbs 4 to 6 inches apart.
 Water thoroughly after planting.